christopher-siewert/christopher-siewert.github.io/_posts/2019-05-12-bitcoin-futures-arbitrage-part-2.md

 ### Analysis

 The blue ranges above are the no-arbitrage profit ranges.
 Any prices above or below the blue range should allow for arbitrage, given our assumptions.
 Our estimate of 1.5% transaction fees is conservative.
 Deribit only charges 0.05% to buy or sell a future and 0.025% on the settlement.
-That means the sum total of fees from buying or selling a future is deribit is 0.075%.
+That means the sum of fees from buying or selling a future is deribit is 0.075%.
 That leaves a margin of 1.425% for transaction fees on buying or short selling bitcoin.
 This is plenty; most large exchanges charge less than 0.5% per transaction or less than 1% for the two transactions necessary to complete the arbitrage.

 From this very simple analysis, it appears there may have been arbitrage opportunities.
 However the close correlation between the different futures prices compared to the index seems to suggest an efficient market, and a reason for the ratio being below or above the index, even if it was outside of our "arbitrage range".